 ENG 3341.
 Studies in World Literature.
 Selections from ancient and modern literature in western and/or non-western cultures.
 Repeatable once, in special situations, when topic varies.
-(MC) (WI).
+(MULT) (WI).

 ENG 3342.
 Editing.
 A study of editing, to include instruction in making editorial changes, preparing MSS for typesetter, marking galley and page proof; fundamentals of layout and design (typeface, paper, headlines, etc.); problems and possibilities in desktop publishing; and the current status of electronic publications.

 ENG 3343.
 The Interdisciplinary Approach to Literature.
 The study of a single author, e.g. Saul Bellow, Charles Dickens, Flannery O’Connor, or Virginia Woolf, from an interdisciplinary perspective.
 Repeatable once, in special situations, when topic varies.
-(WI) 3344 Chicano/a Narrative and Social History.
-(3-0) A survey of narrative.
+(WI).

 ENG 3344.
 Chicano/a Narrative and Social History.
 A survey of narrative written by U.S. citizens of Mexican descent.
-(MC) (WI).
+(MULT) (WI).